| | |

 Sew a straight stitch right along the first crease.

-Fold the bias tape over over to the back of the top, right along the crease you just sewed in, keeping the other side folded up.
+Fold the bias tape over to the back of the top, right along the crease you just sewed in, keeping the other side folded up.
 Iron the bias tape and armhole flat and then pin it securely.

 Sew a straight stitch along the edge.
 (I marked where to stitch in blue.)